This easy chocolate Heath bar trifle recipe is perfect for those times when you want a delicious dessert fast.

 - If you are looking for a dessert for your next family gathering that pretty much anyone will love, this is it!

-- With less than 30 minutes of active time, this Heath bar chocolate trifle is really easy to throw together but still looks impressive.
+- With less than 30 minutes of active time, this Chocolate Heath Bar Trifle is really easy to throw together but still looks impressive.

 - This easy recipe could also be assembled in individual glasses for cute single-serving desserts.

-- Layers of chocolate cake are topped with creamy pudding, light whipped cream, and crunch toffee bits.
+- Layers of chocolate cake are topped with creamy pudding, light whipped cream, and crunchy toffee bits.

-All you need for this family-favorite easy chocolate trifle recipe are a few simple ingredients.
+All you need for this Chocolate Heath Bar Trifle are a few simple ingredients.

-Instant Chocolate Pudding Mix: be sure to get "instant" pudding mix not cook and serve.
-You could also use another flavor of pudding like vanilla pudding or butterscotch pudding.
+Instant Chocolate Pudding Mix: Be sure to get instant pudding mix not cook and serve.

 Heavy Whipping Cream: Whisking heavy whipping cream together with a bit of powdered sugar, salt, and a splash of vanilla makes delicious whipped cream.
 This is the only part of this recipe that I think absolutely tastes better when made from scratch.

-If you absolutely must buy whipped cream I prefer the kind in a spray can over whipped topping sold in a tub.
+If you absolutely must buy whipped cream I prefer the kind in a spray can over Cool Whip sold in a tub.

 Heath Toffee Bar Bits: For simplicity's sake I prefer to buy the already crushed Heath bar toffee bits found in the baking aisle next to the chocolate chips.
 You could also purchase whole Heath toffee bars or toffee bars and crush them yourself.